What is ASPIRE?

 Who is ASPIRE?

 Asian Pacific Partners for Empowerment, Advocacy, and Leadership (APPEAL), a national, nonprofit, health-justice organization serving AANHPI communities, is the fiscal sponsor and lead organization for the ASPIRE Network Project.
-Currently, in its first year, the collaborative effort to build the ASPIRE Network includes:
+Currently, the collaborative effort to build the ASPIRE Network includes:

 - Asian Health Services (Oakland, CA)